-When can counselling or psychotherapy be helpful?
+When can psychotherapy be helpful?

 A psychotherapeutic consultation can be helpful in difficult life situations.
 Such crises can impair your emotional wellbeing, self-esteem, interpersonal relationships and lifestyle.
 They can occur e.g. after a loss or bereavement, changes in important areas of life or when you have to take difficult decisions, adapt to a new culture or a chronic and/or serious disease.